lucidnz/webflow-product-grid/README.md

 ### Events

-In addition to the promise returned from `init`, two events are dispatched from the grid element.
+In addition to the promise returned from `init/next`, two events are dispatched from the grid element.

 * `ProductGridLoad` – product content has loaded
 * `ProductGridLoadImages` – product content and images have loaded